November 22, 2024

 Fast-start Conflict

-In its brief, Powerex contends “that the failure of the Brattle paper to provide a credible and fact-based examination of the market design differences is clearly evident in its discussion of fast-start pricing [FSP].”
+In its brief, Powerex contends “the failure of the Brattle paper to provide a credible and fact-based examination of the market design differences is clearly evident in its discussion of fast-start pricing [FSP].”

-While Markets+ supporters have argued that FSP is an important benefit of the SPP market that’s conspicuously absent from CAISO’s markets, the Brattle paper played down the importance of the mechanism, saying that evidence from several RTOs in the East — including SPP — shows FSP has minimal impact on market prices or revenues for fast-start resources.
+While Markets+ supporters argue that FSP is an important benefit of the SPP market that’s conspicuously absent from CAISO’s markets, the Brattle paper played down the importance of the mechanism, saying evidence from several RTOs in the East — including SPP — shows FSP has minimal impact on market prices or revenues for fast-start resources.

 In his initial reaction to the Brattle study, Jeff Spires, director of power at Powerex, told RTO Insider that Brattle misrepresented the results of Energy GPS’ analysis and failed to include the most recent data from the Eastern RTOs showing the benefits of FSP.